roobscoob/among-us-protocol/03_gamedata_and_gamedatato_message_types/205_clientinfo.md

 ### Client-to-Server

-This message is sent by the client to the server when joining the game and is used to identify the platform that the client is playing on.
+This message is sent by the client to the server when joining a game and is used to identify the platform that the client is playing on.

 | Type | Name | Description |
 | --- | --- | --- |